THE FOLLOWING TERMS CONSTITUTE THE “CODE OF CONDUCT” AND FORM AN INTEGRAL PART OF THE LEGAL AGREEEMENT. PLEASE READ THEM CAREFULLY.

-14.7 Assignment and Delegation – The benefit, rights, responsibilities and obligations arising under this Agreement may not be assigned or delegated by the Introducer either in whole or in part without the prior written approval of Company.
-The Company may assign and / or delegate its rights and obligation as per the Code by providing written notice
+14.7 Assignment and Delegation – The benefit, rights, responsibilities and obligations arising under the Code and the Agreement may not be assigned or delegated by the Introducer either in whole or in part without the prior written approval of Company.
+The Company may assign and / or delegate its rights and obligation as per the Code by providing written notice.

 14.8 Disclosure – It is the sole responsibility of the Introducer to inform the Client that the Introducer is not forming part of Safecap nor the Company neither can act on engaged them or obligate on their behalf.

-14.9 Governing Law and Jurisdiction – This Agreement shall be governed, construed and enforced in accordance with the laws of England.
-Each Party agrees that any legal action, proceeding, controversy or claim between the Parties arising out of or relating to this Agreement may be brought and prosecuted only in a court of law in London, and by practicing the Code each Party hereto submits to the exclusive jurisdiction of such court and waives any objection it might have based upon improper venue or inconvenient forum.
+14.9 Governing Law and Jurisdiction – The Code and the Agreement shall be governed, construed and enforced in accordance with the laws of England.
+Each Party agrees that any legal action, proceeding, controversy or claim between the Parties arising out of or relating to this Agreement may be brought and prosecuted only in a court of law in London, and by execution of this Agreement each Party hereto submits to the exclusive jurisdiction of such court and waives any objection it might have based upon improper venue or inconvenient forum.